 A Swedish listed biotechnology company

-Cantargia is a Swedish biotechnology company that specialises in the development of pharmaceuticals for various types of cancer diseases and autoimmune/inflammatory diseases.
-Our development programme includes the product candidate CAN04, which is currently in phase IIa clinical studies, as well as our discovery project CANxx.
+Cantargia is a Swedish biotechnology company that specializes in the development of pharmaceuticals for various types of cancer and inflammatory/autoimmune diseases.
+Our development programme includes the candidate drugs nadunolimab (CAN04) and CAN10, both in clinical development stage, as well as our antibody platform CANxx.
 The company is listed on OMX Stockholm’s Main List (Small Cap).

-Cantargia AB was formed in 2009-2010 with the aim of refining a discovery by Professor Thoas Fioretos and Doctor Marcus Järås of Lund University.
-Their research showed that leukaemia stem cells express a protein on their surface – IL1RAP – that is not expressed to as great a degree on normal stem cells.
-Further research by Cantargia showed that this protein is also expressed in solid tumours present in many other types of cancer.
+Cantargia AB was founded in 2009-2010 with the aim of refining a discovery by Professor Thoas Fioretos and Doctor Marcus Järås of Lund University.
+Their research showed that leukemic stem cells express a protein on their surface – IL1RAP – that is not expressed to as great a degree on normal stem cells.
+Further research demonstrated that this protein is also found on cancer cells from a large number of solid tumor types.

-We are contributing to cancer treatments of the future
+We contribute to cancer treatments of the future

-A lot of diseases are very complex, and despite extensive research, there is a considerable need for new treatments.
-Cancer is such a disease.
-Despite significant advances, cancer continues to be one of the most common causes of death, and a disease that is associated with considerable suffering.
+Cancer is a very complex disease and despite extensive research there is a considerable need for new treatments.
+Cancer continues to be one of the most common causes of death, and a disease that is associated with considerable suffering.

-At Cantargia we therefore see our job not only as important and challenging, but also as an opportunity to come up with more effective and better tolerated cancer treatments in the future.
-Our knowledge in the field of cancer research can also be applied to the development of products for other severe conditions, such as autoimmune and inflammatory diseases.
+At Cantargia, we consider our job not only as important and challenging, but also as an opportunity to contribute to more effective and better tolerated cancer treatments of the future.
+Our knowledge in the field of cancer research can also be applied to the development of products for other severe conditions, such as inflammatory and autoimmune diseases.

 A Swedish biotechnology company whose science is based on research from Lund University